guesswho1234/Rex/README.md

 - Figure (accepts a single PNG file per exercise)
 - Answers (consisting of the solution, answer text, and a solution note)

-On the top right of the Exercises tab, summary information on all exercises that are marked as examinable is shown.

 #### Create Exams

 To create exams, navigate to the "EXAM" tab and then to "Create exam."
 There you will find a form with various options to set.